 There’s not much else I can say about the sunflowers themselves so I’ve added loads of photos below which hopefully will be enough inspiration to visit.

-During the daytime, you can expect small fairground rides, birds of prey, a mobile zoo, face painting and hot food (there is a note on the website that not all may be available on the same days).
-We visited on the evening which was definitely catered more towards adults (though there were still some with children, us included) with a bar, live music and wood-fired pizza.
-We went for the Ring of Fire pizza and Our Margaret pizza courtesy of Two J’s Wood Fired Pizza and let me tell you this, they were delicious!
+During the daytime, you can expect small fairground rides, birds of prey, face painting and hot food (there is a note on the website that not all may be available on the same days).
+Last year we visited on the evening which was definitely catered more towards adults (though there were still some with children, us included) with a bar, live music and wood-fired pizza.
+In 2022, We went for the Ring of Fire pizza and Our Margaret pizza courtesy of Two J’s Wood Fired Pizza and let me tell you this, they were delicious!
+I was expecting the return of wood fired pizza in 2023 but there was no sign of the pizza so instead there’s a marquee with hot food inside and a gin bar!
+There’ll be a children’s disco too on 21st August between 5pm and 7pm with just a few tickets left.

 If you’re thinking of visiting East Grange Farm to experience the sunflowers, I’d highly recommend it and make sure you get on their website to pre-book your tickets.
 If you do go, let me know what you thought in the comments below.